gitlabhq/gitlabhq/doc/workflow/notifications.md

 - Issues
 - Merge requests
 - Epics (for GitLab Ultimate and GitLab.com Free only)
+- Descriptions
 - Comments
 - Pipelines

+Since these objects are logically nested in GitLab, a notification level applied to one object will automatically be applied to all underneath objects.
+For example, if a notification level of `Watch` is applied to the `GitLab.org` group, then `Watch` is also applied to all descedent groups (subgroups), all descendent projects, all issues in those projects, and all comments in those issues.

+## Notification levels

+Talk about Disabled, Participating, etc.

 ## Notification settings